-2021-2022 APPEARANCE STANDARDS UPPER SCHOOL DRESS CODE POLICY
+APPEARANCE STANDARDS UPPER SCHOOL DRESS CODE POLICY

 Main Clothing for All Students Monday through Thursday: On Monday through Thursday, FPD students may only wear Lands' End Uniform clothing and approved outerwear in the classroom.
-When wearing uniform compliant outerwear in the classroom the student's Lands' End uniform shirt collar must still be visible.
+When wearing uniform compliant outerwear in the classroom, the student's Lands' End uniform shirt collar must still be visible.
 Uniform apparel must not be too tight and/or too short.
 It will be the responsibility of the Administration to determine whether a uniform adheres to policy.
 Uniform colors are red, white, gray, and black.
 If wearing a short sleeve or long sleeve shirt under a uniform shirt, the undershirt must be solid white, red, black, or gray and must be tucked in.

 Body piercing is not allowed, except for pierced ears for girls.
-Tattoos should be covered.
+Administrators may ask for tattoos to be covered.

-Outerwear: In the classroom, students may wear FPD uniform outerwear from Lands' End or uniform compliant outerwear from The Viking Store.
+Outerwear: In the classroom, students must wear FPD uniform outerwear from Lands' End or uniform compliant outerwear from The Viking Store.
 Compliant outerwear from The Viking Store includes non-hooded sweatshirts, pullovers, and jackets including letter jackets.
-For colder days or rainy days, a heavy jacket or raincoat may be worn into the building and stored in lockers, but not worn in the classroom.
-Hooded sweatshirt or hooded jackets are not allowed in the classroom Monday through Thursday.
+For rainy days, raincoats must be taken off upon entering the building and stored in one's bookbag.
+Hooded sweatshirts and hooded jackets are not allowed to be worn in any building Monday through Thursday and will be taken up from students that are not compliant.
 Hooded sweatshirts or hooded jackets may only be worn in the classroom on Spirit Fridays & Dress Down Days.

 Specific to Girls: All shirts, pants, skorts, and shorts must be Lands' End uniform only.
 Shorts and skorts must not be shorter than 4" above the top of the knee cap.
+Rolling the skorts to make shorter is a dress code violation.
 Oversized shirts (hanging over shoulders or longer than skort or shorts) are NOT allowed.
 Leggings, tights, and knee socks may be worn in plain solid opaque red, white, black, or gray.
 Leggings must be ankle length or full length only.
 Leggings and knee socks with patterns should not be worn.
 All accessories (scarves, hair bows, etc.) and rain boots for girls MUST be in uniform colors.
 Flip flops, croc-styles shoes, or house slippers are not allowed; dress sandals are allowed.
 Extreme hair styles are not allowed; hair must be a natural hair color.

 Specific to Boys: All shirts, pants, and shorts must be Lands' End uniform only.
-Shorts must not be shorter than 4" above the top of the knee cap.
-All shirts must be tucked in and the belt or belt line must be visible.
+Shorts cannot be shorter than 4" above the top of the kneecap and fit appropriately.
+Underwear and spandex should not be visible.
+All shirts must be tucked in and worn with a belt.
 Pants and shorts must be worn at the natural waistline, defined as the top of the hip bones.
 Boys should be clean shaven every day; facial hair is not permitted.
-Earrings are not allowed.
-Extreme hair styles (mohawks, mullets, unnatural hair color) are not allowed.
+Earrings, makeup, eyeliner, and fingernail polish are not allowed.

+Extreme hair styles (mohawks, mullets, unnatural hair color, ponytails or man buns) are not allowed.
 Hair should be neat and be a length that would not cover the eyes, ears, or collar.
+Boys are not allowed to wear headbands.
 Hoods, hats, or caps should not be worn inside school buildings.
 Boys' socks are to be predominately school colors.
 Flip flops, croc-styles shoes, and house slippers are not allowed.